 *Combat zone refers to a location of active combat, such as Vietnam during the Vietnam War.

-** If the veteran is or was designated disabled by the Veterans’ Administration, you may be eligible for a disabled veteran exemption.
-Submit a copy of a Veterans Administration letter for the veteran that indicates the disability rating.
-You can obtain your disability rating from the US Department of Veterans Affairs by calling 1-800-827-1000.
+** Veterans designated disabled by the Veterans’ Administration may be eligible for a disabled veteran exemption.
+Submit a copy of a letter from the VA indicating your disability rating.
+Your rating can be obtained by calling the VA at 1-800-827-1000.

 Need Help?
 Contact 311 or Email Us.